KintCark/COMFYUI-ANDROID-TERMUX/README.md

 u can make 512x512 and 256x256 images they are alot faster especially 256x256

 I'm testing sd3 clip included t5xxlfp8 version today I'll update this if it works 💪

+Animatediff Works only on 12gb Ram and Up.
+Animatediff lcm is best cause it's required less steps,make sure u pick the animate lcm lora and animate lcm checpoint!,or you will have burnt images
+I figured this after struggling with 3 videos 😁😂 useing an lcm model is even better for higher quality videos.